okeeffed/developer-notes/manual/Kubernetes/Helm.md

 Ensure you update the chart if you need to change the `containerPort` or env variables etc.

 Once the chart is up and running, you can update charts which will update the orchestration.
+Use `helm update <OPTIONS> <CHART> path/to/chart`

+Rollbacks can easily be done as well using `

 ## 5.3 Setting up Helm Repo with S3